opendatasoft/ods-documentation/content/configure/monitoring/google_analytics/en/article.md

 You can monitoring the usage of your domain by configuring a Google Analytics integration.

-Simply go to the Domain > Integrations page and fill in you Google Analytics ID.
+Simply go to the *Domain > Portal > Integrations* page and fill in you Google Analytics ID.

 ![Google Analytics ID configuration](google-analytics-integration-en.jpg)